nickswetUCSD/outagesmodeling/README.md

 - **POPULATION** 👥️:
 >"Population in the U.S. state in a year."
-Includes customers and non-customers in the count. **Measured as a *continuous, numerical variable.***
+Includes customers and non-customers in the count. **Measured as a *discrete, numerical variable.***
 <br>
 Could be useful because areas with more customers affected somewhat correspond to areas with more citizens in general.
 <br>